RWS/studio-api-docs/apiconcepts/projectautomation/working_with_project_reports.md

 ***

 The method returns the report definition object.
-The report definition contains the task template id, the report Uri, Assembly and the report data.
+The report definition contains the task template id, the report Uri, the assembly and the report data.

 Adding a Report
 --